-Persons who are applying for entry in 1979 must lodge an application for selection with the Metropolitan Universities Admissions Centre, PO Box 7049, GPO, Sydney 2001, by 3 October 1978.
+Persons who are applying for entry in 1980 must lodge an application for selection with the Universities and Colleges Admissions Centre, GPO Box 7049, Sydney 2001, by 1 October 1979.

-Those who are selected will be required to complete enrolment at a specified appointment time before the start of Session 1.
-Compulsory fees must be paid on the day of the appointment.
-In special circumstances, however, and provided class places are still available, students may be allowed to complete enrolment after the prescribed week, subject to the payment of a penalty (see below).
+Those who are selected will be required to complete enrolment at a specified time before the start of Session 1.
+Compulsory fees should be paid on the day.

+In special circumstances, however, and provided class places are still available, students may be allowed to complete enrolment after the prescribed time.